pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

 -   ✨ New Features
     -   A setting has been added to disable mouse cursor movement and scrolling for both the mouse and gamepad.
     -   Settings of the gamepad stick have been added; deadzone and delta magnitude detection threshold.
+    -   Added an option to allow quitting EventViewer with Command+Q and Command+W.